Home / Physics / Hooke’s Law

 Hooke’s Law Graph

 Hooke’s law can be expressed graphically in which force is plotted against displacement.
-Since the two variables share a linear relationship, the graph will be a straight line.
+Since force and displacement are directly proportional, the graph of force vs. displacement is a straight line with a slope equal to the spring constant (k).

 Hooke’s Law Graph Curve

-Stress and strain are essential properties of ductile materials.
 Consider any object that is subjected to an applied force resulting in deformation.
-Stress is a quantity that describes the magnitude of the applied force.
+Stress quantifies the applied force.
 It is defined as the force applied per area of the object.
-Strain is used to describing the deformation.
-It is defined as the ratio of change in length (volume) to the object’s original length (volume).
-Hooke’s law gives a relationship between stress and strain.
+Strain describes the deformation.
+It is defined as the ratio of change in length (or volume) to the object’s original length (or volume).
+Hooke’s Law establishes a relationship between stress and strain.

-An object can be deformed in different ways.
-The stress and strain can be of two types – 1. longitudinal or normal and 2. shear or torsion.
-Based on the types, Hooke’s law can be written as follows.
+An object can be deformed in different ways, resulting in three types of stress and strain.
+They are longitudinal or normal, volumetric, and shear.
+For each type, Hooke’s law can be written as follows:

 σ = E x ε